 PHOTOCOPIES OF IMPORTANT DOCUMENTS

 Make copies (physical and electronic) of your passport and other important documents.
-We email them to ourselves or save them to Google Docs.
+I email them to myself or save them to Google Docs.

 ZIPLOC BAGS (MULTIPLE SIZES)